 Yelp/ Kaitlin S.

 This upscale pizzeria and wine bar has been keeping the locals happy with some spectacular wood-fired pizzas since 2015.
 Just like in Naples, the pizzas cook in an 800-degree oven and come out bubbling and blistered after 90 seconds.
 The oven is also turning out some excellent pita bread, as one of the owners is Egyptian.
-There are 17 different pizza styles on offer, but the best one to sample is the Margherita, with simple tomato sauce, high quality mozzarella (make it burrata for an extra $2.50), and basil; two different crust styles (original and thin crust) are also available.
+There are 20 different pizza styles on offer, but the best one to sample is the Margherita, with simple tomato sauce, high-quality mozzarella (make it burrata for an extra $2.75), and basil; two different crust styles (original and thin crust) are also available.

 Yelp/ Andrea T.

 You can practically envision the folks behind Gusto Pizza Co., friends Josh Holderness, Joe McConville and Tony Lemmo, sitting down over a few beers before opening their fresh and imaginative Des Moines pizza shop in 2011, and coming up with their menu as an hours-long snort-inducing punfest.
-“Thai Kwon Dough” with peanut sauce and chicken?
-“Seoul Food” pizza with Korean-style marinated skirt steak and Sriracha mayo?
-“Vincent Van Goat” with goat cheese and fried sweet peppers?
-“Fromage-A-Trois”?
-Very fun.
+For example: “Thai Kwon Dough” with peanut sauce and chicken, “Seoul Food” pizza with Korean-style marinated skirt steak and Sriracha mayo, and “Vincent Van Goat” with goat cheese and fried sweet peppers.
 But don’t mistake the levity for anything less than a serious approach to some delicious pizzas featuring some crispy-chewy thin crusts.

 Yelp/ Julius D.